-How to sell a home in Marbella, Benahavis, Estepona, Spain
+How to sell a villa in Marbella, Benahavis, Estepona, Spain

-What are the steps that I must take to sell a villa in Marbella, Benahavis, Estepona or Spain in general?
+What are the steps that I must take if I want to sell a villa in Marbella, Benahavis, Estepona or Spain in general?

 Preliminary recommendation: The sale of real estate involves a series of complex decisions and steps, which require the expert hand of a professional who will ensure that all details receive the adequate attention.
 We strongly recommend that the buyer of a home use the services of a real estate agency.
 Read here below the sale process.

 The first step when selling a property is to determine the price at which we are going to market it.
 It is obvious that every seller wants to maximize the profit obtained by what he sells, and the same could be said of the intermediary/facilitator, in this case the real estate agency, whose fees will depend on the sale price.